If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 What to do if you’re not happy with the outcome

-If your employer chooses to do nothing about the harassment, they aren’t meeting their duties under the Occupational Health and Safety Act and the Human Rights Act.
-In that case, you might consider talking with a lawyer, who can help you figure out what to do next.
-See How to find and work with a lawyer.
-Here are some things you might consider:
+If your employer chooses to do nothing about the harassment, they aren’t meeting their duties under the OHSA and the Human Rights Act.
+Here are some things you might do.
+First, though, consider consulting a lawyer.

-- If you’re not unionized, the same complaint of sexual harassment can be included in an application to the New Brunswick Human Rights Commission.
+If you’re not unionized, the same complaint of sexual harassment can be included in an application to the New Brunswick Human Rights Commission.
 It hears cases where there’s been a violation of the Human Rights Act.
-The tribunal can award damages.
+The commission can award damages.
 See How to decide whether to file a human rights complaint.
-Consider discussing your situation with a lawyer.

-- You may be able to bring a civil lawsuit against your employer, depending on your situation and the investigation findings.
-Consult with a lawyer who can provide you with appropriate advice based on your situation.
-You must start a civil suit. within two years of the harassment.
+- You may be able to bring a civil lawsuit against your employer.
 See How to decide whether to take legal action (and what to expect if you do).
+You must start a civil suit within two years of the harassment.

 - Your union, if you have one, might decide to bring a grievance against your employer for the way they failed to handle your report.
-It’s important that you speak with your union as soon as possible, as there may be a deadline to file a grievance, depending on your union’s collective agreement.
 See Working with your union.